electraone/datafiles/README.md

 ## Bug reports and feature requests
-Please use the Issues tab (above) to report or review problems you are experiencing with Electra One and Electra Editor.
-You can also use Issue to suggest new features.
+Please use the Issues tab (above) to report or review problems you are experiencing with Electra One or Electra Editor.
+You can also use Issues to suggest new features.

 [Report a new Issue](https://github.com/martinpavlas/electra.one/issues/new)